sebnitu/vrembem/packages/drawer/README.md

 </aside>
 ```

-You can also switch a drawer from `'inline'` to `'modal'` state by setting it's collection entry mode property:
+You can also switch a drawer from `'inline'` to `'modal'` by changing the collection API `mode` property:

 ```js
 // Get the drawer object from the collection.